isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Dynamic accesses into arrays are difficult for both tools and humans to validate as safe. `span` is a bounds-checked, safe type for accessing arrays of data. `at()` is another alternative that ensures single accesses are bounds-checked.
-If iterators are needed to access an array, use the iterators from an `span` constructed over the array.
+If iterators are needed to access an array, use the iterators from a `span` constructed over the array.

 ##### Example, bad